JanarthananGCT/About_Me/README.md

 - Tech stack: **Nextjs, Google Cloud Platform, Nodejs, MongoDB, Tailwind CSS, Email-js, SSR, Google Analytics**.

 [**DataDesq,** *Fullstack* *Intern*](#)(03/2022 – 07/2022)
+- The motto of this project is to visualize the integrated analytics report of the product that the seller across various e-commerce sites sold.
-- Implemented an analytics report generation with google pubsub and bigquery.
+- Implemented an analytics report generation with google pubsub and bigquery to provide more understanding of the data pulled through the Shopify api
 - Tech stack: **Google Cloud Platform, BigQuery, Dataflow, Pubsub, Shopify API, Batch Job, Putty**.

 ## Skills